2022 Alumni of Notable Achievement Award and Emerging Alumni Award winners

 W. Anders Folk (BA ‘98, German and political science)

 Served his country, continues to serve his community: W. Anders Folk earned undergraduate degrees and his JD at the University of Minnesota while also serving as a commissioned officer in the United States Marine Corps.
-Considered one of the highest-ranking lawyers in the federal government, Folk serves as senior counsel in the Office of the Deputy Attorney General, leading with analysis and compassion.
+Considered one of the highest-ranking lawyers in the federal government, he serves as senior counsel in the Office of the Deputy Attorney General, leading with analysis and compassion.

 Katie Groh de Aviña (BA ‘06, Chicano studies)